isabella232/drawIT/README.md

 - Use shape parameter default as shape names are subject to change until final names are available.
 - Use component names for line color (pencolor) and fill color (bgcolor) in case color names change.
 - Fill colors (bgcolor) if not specified are automatically alternated between white and light fills.
-- Solid line connectors with no arrow and single arrow.
+- Solid line connectors with no arrow, single arrow, or double arrow between Nodes.
 - Planned: Enable diagram export to jpg, pdf, png, or svg directly from drawIT.
 - Planned: Enable direction parameter (shapes are currently aligned horizontally which can be extensive).
 - Planned: Enable specifying fill colors to override default alternation.
 - Planned: Enable badge-related parameters.
-- Planned: Enable connectors with double arrows and dashed lines.
+- Planned: Enable connectors between Clusters and Nodes.

 2. Structure: